Kfar Etzion massacre: Aftermath

 On October 28, 1948, the Arab village al-Dawayima was conquered by the IDF 89th Commando Battalion.
 They then committed the Al-Dawayima massacre, as the villagers were blamed for the Kfar Etzion massacre.
 Estimates of the number of killed Arab villagers range from 80–100 to 100–200, depending on the source.

-The bodies of the killed of Kfar Etzion were left at the site for a year and a half, until in November 1949, the Chief Military Rabbi, Shlomo Goren was allowed to collect their bones.
-They were buried in a full military funeral on November 17 in Mount Herzl in Jerusalem, which about half of the population of Jerusalem attended.
+The bodies of those killed in the massacre of Kfar Etzion were left at the site for a year and a half, until November 1949, when the Chief Military Rabbi, Shlomo Goren was allowed to collect their bones.
+They were buried in a full military funeral on November 17 in Mount Herzl in Jerusalem, with about half of the population of Jerusalem attended.
 Their communal grave was the first grave in what is today the military cemetery of Mount Herzl.

 The Etzion Bloc became a symbol of Zionist heroism and martyrdom among Israelis immediately after its fall, and this importance continues.
-The date of the massacre was enshrined as Israel's Day of Remembrance.
+The date of the massacre was enshrined into law as Yom HaZikaron, Israel's Day of Remembrance in 1951, with the formal decision that the observance would always take place back-to-back the day before Independence Day made in 1963.
+“The disaster in Gush Etzion took place during Israel's War of Independence one day before the state was founded,” Naor said, referring to what is more widely known as the Kfar Etzion massacre on May 13, 1948.
+In this attack, about 129 Jewish people – the exact numbers is disputed – were killed by Arab and Jordanian forces at Kibbutz Kfar Etzion, which is located in the Judean Hills beyond the Green Line that demarcates Israel’s pre-1967 borders....
+While Israel's Independence Day celebrations were enshrined into law as a state holiday in 1949, Yom Hazikaron was only enacted into law many years later.
+'Up until 1963, marking Memorial Day just before Independence Day was a custom and not a law,' Naor explained.

 The site of the Etzion Bloc was recaptured by Israel during the 1967 war.
 The children who had been evacuated from the Bloc in 1948 led a public campaign for the Bloc to be resettled, and Prime Minister Levi Eshkol gave his approval.
 Kfar Etzion was re-established as a kibbutz in September 1967, as the first Israeli settlement in the West Bank after the war.